What it is

 What to practice

-- Respond to people within a day, even if just to say you'll respond properly later
+- Respond to people within a day, even if just to say you'll reply properly later

 - Keep light, regular contact with the people you want to keep; don't wait for a reason

-- Do the small favor when it comes up; the little debts hold things together
+- Do the small favor when it comes up; the little debts are what hold things together

 - Show up to the recurring thing even when you don't feel like it; attendance is maintenance